Square Root 27 Radical Form

 Let’s solidify our understanding with a few more examples.
 The process remains the same: prime factorization, identification of perfect squares, and application of the square root property.

 These examples illustrate the systematic approach to simplifying radicals.
-The key lies in recognizing perfect squares within the prime factorization of the radicand.
+That said, the key lies in recognizing perfect squares within the prime factorization of the radicand.
 The more practice you have, the quicker you’ll become at identifying these perfect squares.

 Dealing with Variables in Radicals